yashashjain/CAN_Bus_ESD_Proj/README.md

 ## Simulations
 #### *Power Supply Variation:*
-![Schematic of the two-stage operational amplifier [1]](/files/circuit_images/opamp_symbol.png) Measured bandgap voltage as a function of the power supply
+![Schematic of the two-stage operational amplifier [1]](/files/circuit_images/opamp_symbol.png)
+> Fig 4.
+Measured bandgap voltage as a function of the power supply.
 #### *Temperature Variation:*
-![Schematic of the two-stage operational amplifier [1]](/files/circuit_images/opamp_symbol.png) Measured bandgap voltage as a function of temperature with and without curvature compensation
+![Schematic of the two-stage operational amplifier [1]](/files/circuit_images/opamp_symbol.png)
+> Fig 5.
+Measured bandgap voltage as a function of temperature with curvature compensation

 ## Netlist
 Refer to the netlist of the circuits here: [Netlist](/files/Netlist)